Tmall Global: Connect to Chinese Consumers with Cross-Border E-Commerce

 Open a store on Tmall Global (TMG)

 Tmall Global Store is ideal for building brand awareness and introducing new products.
-Stores can be self-managed or operated by a third-party Tmall Partner.
+Stores can be self-managed or operated by a third-party TP.

-- Submit product information for Tmall verification and register an international Alipay account
+- Submit product descriptions and information for verification and register an international Alipay account

 - Choose the store types

-Or, partner with a Tmall agent and sell your product on their existing Tmall store, and pay the transaction cost per sold goods.
+Or, partner with an agent and sell your product in their existing store, and pay the transaction cost per sold goods.

 Tmall Global Service and Commission fee